Galois Connections in Persistent Homology: Rota's Galois Connection Theorem

 \section{Rota's Galois Connection Theorem}

 The following version of Rota's Galois connection theorem is the main tool used in this paper.
-This statement of the theorem developed as a generalization of Proposition 6.6 in \cite{editdistance}.
-An equivalent version also appeared independently in \cite{sanchezhopf}.
-We take some liberties by referring to Theorem \ref{thm:RGCT} as Rota's Galois connection theorem however we believe this is justified by Remark \ref{rmk:rgct}.
+This statement of the theorem was developed as a generalization of Proposition 6.6 in \cite{editdistance}.
+An equivalent version appears independently in \cite{sanchezhopf}.
+Although it differs from classical statements of Rota's Galois connection theorem\cite{rota64, greenemobius}, we refer to Theorem~\ref{thm:RGCT} as Rota's Galois connection theorem, as justified by Remark~\ref{rmk:rgct}.